Inpatient Detoxification at Gosnold Treatment Center

 What I do while in detoxification?

-During the detoxification treatment, you are encouraged to participate in group education and therapy groups.
+During the detoxification treatment, you participate in group education and therapy groups.
 Patients who are physically able could attend as many as five group sessions a day.
 You will also meet with counselors or case managers to discuss continuing care options.
 Because the detoxification treatment is of short duration, our staff will initiate this discussion as soon as possible.

 How effective is the detoxification process?